 To lose weight and maintain what you've lost, you need both aerobic exercise and weight training.
 It's that simple.
 Weight training gives you a longer calorie burn after exercising, while aerobic activity burns off a large number of calories instantly.
 They really are the yin and yang to each other.

 If you were to ask strength training and aerobic exercise to sell you on their benefits, their answers would be this:

 Captain of Team W -Weight training:

-- Increase your muscles’ size and strength (or “tone you up” as some, ahem, like to say)
+- Increase your muscles' size and strength (or "tone you up" as some like to say)

 - Help you burn more calories throughout the day since muscles need more calories to just survive